Kimberly Camp

-Kimberly Camp (September 11, 1956) is an artist and museum leader known for her one-of-a kind dolls and paintings, and leading influential museums and museum projects.
+Kimberly Camp (September 11, 1956) is an artist and museum leader.
 She was the founding director of the Smithsonian Institution Experimental Gallery (1989–1993), president and CEO of the Charles H. Wright Museum of African American History (1994–1998) in Detroit, president and CEO of the Barnes Foundation (1998–2005) in Merion, Pennsylvania, and director of the Hanford Reach Interpretive Center, a project of the Richland Public Facilities District.

 Her paintings and dolls have been featured in more than 100 exhibitions in the United States and internationally.
 Her dual career as an artist and museum leader administrator has earned her acclaim in both fields.

 Biography

 Early life and education

 Kimberly Camp was born on September 11, 1956, in Camden, New Jersey, the only child of Dr. Hubert Camp, an oral surgeon and jazz trumpeter, and Marie Dimery Camp.
 Surrounded with the arts during her childhood, her exposure to the arts was augmented by the world class museums in Philadelphia, Pennsylvania.
 Camp was enrolled in private painting lessons and participated in her first exhibition at the age of 12.
 She later studied painting with Austrian painter Alexandria Laimer and Friends School Mullica Hill as part of the school's first graduating class.
 Camp attended American University from 1973 to 1974, then transferred to University of Pittsburgh, where she earned her bachelor's degree in studio arts and art history.

 Camp earned a Master of Science degree in arts administration from Drexel University in Philadelphia in 1986.